-We'll start off understanding exactly what "Internet of Things" would mean, why an engineer would call it "Things Communicating Over the Internet", what the Things could be, how and what the Things might communicate, how we get a computer in every Thing, and how we power every Thing.
+We’ll start off understanding exactly what “Internet of Things” would mean, why an engineer would call it “Things Communicating Over the Internet”, what the Things could be and how they communicate.

 The knowledge you gain taking this renowned training course is vendor-independent foundational knowledge in telecommunications, networks, IP, packets, fiber, wireless: fundamentals, technologies, standard practices, and how it all fits together.